-UPDATE: Well, EVEN ON DAY 4, these pickles are crisp and even better than a wonderful Bubbies pickle!
-Slices ferment faster than whole pickles!!!
+UPDATE: Well, even on Fermentation Day 4, these pickles are crisp and even better than a wonderful Bubbies pickle!
+Slices ferment faster than whole pickles.
 Test them.
-ONCE TO YOUR LIKING, REFRIGERATE THEM IMMEDIATELY.
-THAT STOPS THE FERMENT-ATION!
+Once to your liking, REFRIGERATE THEM IMMEDIATELY.
+THAT STOPS THE FERMENTATION.

 “The good guys on the salt-tolerant team are called Lactobacillus.
 Several different species within this genus are used to produce fermented foods.

 “The benefits of eating food with live Lactobacillus bacteria include a healthier digestive system and speedy recovery from yeast infections.
 They are also supposed to have anti-inflammatory properties and be useful in preventing certain kinds of cancer.”